 Schools and districts may qualify for Gold Performance Acknowledgment for participation and performance on AP/IB results (measures (1) and (2) above).
-For a more detailed explanation of Gold Performance Acknowledgment, see the 2008 Accountability Manual.
+For a more detailed explanation of Gold Performance Acknowledgment, see the 2010 Accountability Manual.
 See also Criterion Score.
 (Sources: The College Board, Aug.
-2007, Jan.
-2007; The International Baccalaureate Organization, Aug.
-2007, Aug.
-2006; and PEIMS, Oct.
-2007, Oct.
-2006)
+2009, Jan.
+2009; The International Baccalaureate Organization, Aug.
+2009, Aug.
+2008; and PEIMS, Oct.
+2009, Oct.
+2008)

-- ARD: This refers to the Admission, Review, and Dismissal committee that determines the individual education plan for every student in special education.
-See also Special Education and TAKS/TAKS (Accommodated)/TAKS-M/TAKS-Alt Participation. - At-Risk: A student is identified as at risk of dropping out of school based on state-defined criteria (§TEC 29.081.)
+ARD: This refers to the Admission, Review, and Dismissal committee that determines the individual education plan for every student served in special education.
+See also Special Education and TAKS Participation.

+At-Risk: A student is identified as at risk of dropping out of school based on state-defined criteria (§TEC 29.081.)
 At-risk status is obtained from the PEIMS 110 records.
-The percent of at-risk students is calculated as the sum of the students coded as at risk, divided by the total number of students in membership:
+The percent of at-risk students is calculated as the sum of the students coded as at risk of dropping out of school, divided by the total number of students in membership: